wyc6990906/2022_week4/README.md

 3. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.
+5. Change your screen size to see the different layouts, the breakpoint is 1024px.

 ## Dependencies

 - Express
 - Node 5.10.x or above
+- Chance
+- Body-parser
+- Md5